mgiroux/RocketShip/README.md

 Also the `tools` and `bin` directories should be deleted before moving to production.

 **API Documentation and More detailled documentation coming soon.**

+This document is not to be used or changed without explicit written permission.
+(C) 2015 Marc Giroux.